CARING & EXPERIENCED

 We’ll help you through your grief with compassionate care.
 Count on us to seek justice and accountability.

-In an instant, your world can be turned upside down with the loss of a loved one.
 Suffering the death of a spouse or family member is devastating and many times leaves survivors at a complete loss on how to move forward.
 If that loss was due to the negligence of another person, business or government agency, Arizona tort law allows the family of a deceased to seek justice and financial compensation through a wrongful death lawsuit.
 The law recognizes that the negligent person’s liability extends past the death of the deceased.
 In no way will financial compensation replace the loss of a loved one, but it may help ease the stress associated with the family’s financial burdens.
 The Lamber Goodnow injury team has years of experience advocating for clients in their efforts to hold those responsible for the deaths of their loved ones liable for their negligence.

 What is a Wrongful Death Lawsuit?

 When a person dies due to a wrongful act, neglect or misconduct of another, certain surviving members of the victim’s family may bring a wrongful death lawsuit in civil court.
 According to A.R.S.
 Section 12-611, a wrongful death suit may be brought to court if the deceased person could have filed a personal injury case based on the negligent or wrongful conduct that caused their death.
-Another way to look at a wrongful death claim is that it is akin to a personal injury case in which the injured person is no longer able to bring the case of their own behalf; therefore, certain family members may seek justice through a wrongful death claim.
+Another way to look at a wrongful death claim is that it is akin to a personal injury case in which the injured person is no longer able to bring the case on their own behalf; therefore, certain family members may seek justice through a wrongful death claim.

 In order to have a successful a wrongful death lawsuit, the family member initiating the lawsuit has the burden of establishing that the defendant acted negligently and that their negligence was the proximate cause of the death of their loved one.
 Proximate cause means an event that is sufficiently related to an injury to make the courts deem that the event is the cause of that injury.